alxhghs/my-personal-page/src/blog-posts/google-tag-manager-2.md

 Let's create a <i>Page View</i> trigger so that we can track page views for our site.

-> NOTE: Triggers are conditions that fire triggers when the conditions are met.
+> NOTE: Triggers are conditions that fire tags when the conditions are met.

 * From the GTM <i>Workspaces</i> page, click <i>Triggers</i> on the left
 * Click <i>New</i>